 It’s almost Christmas, and I’ve been thinking a lot this year about the holiday as an event.
 Perhaps because I was much less busy this year than in previous years leading up to it, I’ve been noticing more.

 Note added at Christmas 2020: While I wrote this back in 2015, these observations still apply … except for this year, when nothing is normal.

 I was born in the US and lived there until I was 35, minus the two years I spent in Malawi in the Peace Corps.
 I’ve lived here in the Netherlands for more than 18 years.
 The two countries feel very different at this time of year.

 Christmas in America

 In the US, Christmas marketing starts well before Halloween, but goes into full gear just after.
 That means all of November and December are dedicated to urging Americans to buy stuff: as much stuff as possible.
 The fact that Black Friday even exists is an example of this.
 If people didn’t go out en masse to shop the day after Thanksgiving, Black Friday wouldn’t happen.
-(I understand that this improved somewhat this year, with many people staying home and placing orders online instead.)

 Even for those who don’t believe (and for the Jews and Muslims and other religious adherents in America), a certain spirit is noticeable among the tinsel and piped Christmas carols.
 People give more to charities at this time of year.
 They collect food for the poor or hold fundraisers for various causes.
 Maybe it’s the tinsel and piped music that makes people more amenable to giving.
 Maybe it’s something deeper than that.
 I don’t know.